 When the corundum crystal has enough chromium to be red, it is then called a Ruby.

 What to Look For in a Sapphire

 The most valuable color of Sapphire is a vivid pure blue often described as velvety blue, or cornflower blue.
 On June 1, 2010, an exquisite Kashmir Sapphire and Diamond bracelet sold for $6.9 million at auction with Christie’s Jewels: The Hong Kong Sale, making it the world’s most expensive bracelet.

 Sapphire is long associated with royalty and romance.
 A gift of Sapphire symbolizes a pledge of loyalty, trust, and fidelity making it an ideal gemstone for an engagement ring.
 In other words, it was no accident that Prince William proposed to Kate with Princess Diana’s Sapphire ring.
+Get as close as possible to the real thing with this look-alike from Brilliant Earth.
 Sapphire is also the gemstone to mark the 45th wedding anniversary.

 Sapphires are a hard gemstone and also extremely durable.
 As a result, Sapphires are the most durable of gems.
 You can clean them safely with a new toothbrush, warm water and mild dish soap.
 For more gemstone education, refer to GIA.